-- 2.1 The purpose of this policy and guidance is to establish an open and transparent framework that enables the LGB and Headteachers/Executive Headteachers/Heads of School in TPAT Schools to manage pay issues within their School and to ensure that staff are paid on a fair and equitable basis. - 2.2 This Pay Policy will also ensure consistency of treatment in dealing with the administration of pay matters such as: - support and promote a collaborative working ethos within and between Schools; - reduce the potential for grievances, pay appeals, discrimination claims and other disputes arising; - secure employee recruitment and retention within individual Schools and across the teaching and support staff professions as a whole; - not increase financial or budgetary pressures on Schools, particularly important at a time of cuts to School budgets; - maintain a clear and demonstrable link between employees pay and performance; - ensure parity between employees of all subjects and curriculum areas.
+- 2.1 The purpose of this policy and guidance is to establish an open and transparent framework that enables the Headteacher / Executive Headteacher in TPAT schools to manage pay issues within their school and to ensure that staff are paid on a fair and equitable basis. - 2.2 This Pay Policy will also ensure consistency of treatment in dealing with the administration of pay matters such as: - support and promote a collaborative working ethos within and between schools; - reduce the potential for grievances, pay appeals, discrimination claims and other disputes arising; - secure employee recruitment and retention within individual schools and across the teaching and support staff professions as a whole; - not increase financial or budgetary pressures on schools, particularly important at a time of cuts to school budgets; - maintain a clear and demonstrable link between employees pay and performance; - ensure parity between employees of all subjects and curriculum areas.